Welcome to today's edition of the Rush 24-7 podcast.

 It will mean that anti-voter fraud efforts this fall will be easier.

-And there are there's another element here.
+And there's another element here.

-And there hasn't been any action on replacing the member who is absent, that there's a vacancy at the FEC, and the sole reason for that uh is that one of one of Bush's appointees had supported voter ID laws once.
+And the sole reason for that is that one of Bush's appointees had supported voter ID laws once.

 And so he was not allowed to be seated.